bobbiejwilson/wd_s/README.md

 Use Yeoman!

-`npm install -g yo generator-wd-s' - Install Yeoman and the wd_s generator
+`npm install -g yo generator-wd-s` - Install Yeoman and the wd_s generator

-'yo wd-s' - In the wp-content folder of a new project, follow the prompts and a new magically created wd_s install with your project name in it's place!
+`yo wd-s` - In the wp-content folder of a new project, follow the prompts and a new magically created wd_s install with your project name in it's place!